HITOA/vin-engine/README.md

 Install jinja2 package : ```pip install jinja2```
 Generate with cmake : ```cmake -B"./build" .```

+Last tested with (gcc, msvc, clang) on windows and linux : 10/24/2022

 ## Profiling
 Optick is used to profile the engine : https://github.com/bombomby/optick
 There is an exe version in /tool.